What will the course Cover?

 What support is available?

-Help with literacy or numeracy is availoable through the basic education programme and the ESOL programme offers help for speakers of other languages.
+Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
 Details are available in the Course Guide or from teaching or reception staff.